saulosch/git-docker-two-remotes/README.md

 On the above example, the folder *./docker* contains the containers configuration files and inside *./docker/container_1/volume_1/code* are the application code itself.
 The idea here is that the container will share de *code* folder with the local machine.

-## Problem to solve

-The company I'm working for needs to store only the application code in a specific GIT repository.
-The docker configuration files don't need to be there, since they only want to receive the containter image file ready.
-But I want to keep track of all files.

-## Solution

-The solution is to store the whole thing in one repository and create another just for the *./docker/container_1/volume_1/code* folder.

-To do this, I'll use **git subtree**

 ---

 # How to

-## Complete new repositories

 First, create the respository to store everything (docker + application source), and *clone* it: